Maxime-hnh/Dossier-STUDI-Maxime-Huynh/README.md

 1. Start the client, which listens on port 8001:
    - Navigate to the "client" folder.
    - Run npm run start.
-   - Note: Unfortunately, in order to call the API on localhost, the API calls in the front-end code need to be changed from fetch('http://51.210.124.204:8000') to fetch('http://localhost:8000').

 2. Start the server, which listens on port 8000:
    - Navigate to the "server" folder.